“Sometimes you’ve got to take hold of your life”

 First shown at the New End Theatre in 2006, Tomorrow Morning is a new contemporary musical from British writer Laurence Mark Wythe which is now playing at the Landor Theatre in Clapham.
 It had a successful run in Chicago in 2008 which saw quite a few changes being introduced so this is a welcome opportunity to see this charming show in its new incarnation with a superb cast.
 I took advantage of the half-price preview offer so this is a review of a preview performance from 16th October.

 Wythe wrote the music, lyrics and book to this four-hander which follows two couples on the eve of life-changing events.
-One, Kat and John, are bundles of nerves, stressing out about their impending marriage and their life ahead; the other, John and Catherine, are older, more world-weary as they prepare to sign their divorce papers.
+One, Kat and John, are bundles of nerves, stressing out about their impending marriage and their life ahead; the other, Jack and Catherine, are older, more world-weary as they prepare to sign their divorce papers.
 Contrasting the headiness of young love and new beginnings with the realities of maintaining a marriage, the show offers a thoughtful, universal look into relationships with some genuinely appealing characters and some moving revelations.

 Whilst the main attraction for me was the opportunity to see Julie Atherton performing (I swear this woman is close to, if not the best, musical theatre actress in this country), I love contemporary musical theatre and feel that it does not get enough love in London.
 So I was pleased that Tomorrow Morning was decidedly melodic, structurally intricate and emotionally engaging.
 It is really quite witty and inventive lyrically, mostly avoiding cliché and there is an honesty to much of it that is most refreshing, given that the subject material is one which has been extensively covered before.
 In my limited experience, I think this fits stylistically quite close to Jason Robert Brown’s work, covering quite a few musical bases.
 But I was most impressed with the way in which Wythe can weave together different voices in a song: quite often all four characters would contribute their own viewpoints but always with great clarity and a real sense of musical cohesion.